beep-projects/condocam.ai/README.md

 # condocam.ai

-condocam.ai converts a Raspberry Pi + webcams into a **smart surveillance camera** with **people detection** and **automated alerts via Telegram**.
+**condocam.ai** converts a Raspberry Pi with webcams into a **smart surveillance camera** with **people detection** and **automated alerts via Telegram**.
 The usage of people detection prevents false alarms caused by cats, dogs, light changes, etc. .
-(If you want, you can also make it detect cats)
+(If you want, you can also make it to detect cats)

 This project is based on the work from following other projects: